SMARTKT/WordEmbeddings/README.md

 eM.load_CBOW_model()
 ```

-Note : a compressed version of CBOW which requires only `corpus_book.bin` can also be used instead.
+Note : a compressed version of CBOW which requires a compressed bin file CBOW_compressed.bin

 For loading it, use
 ```